Hero background

 - Lockable rooms

-- Safe, authentic setting close to Stone Town
+- Safe, welcoming setting close to Stone Town

-Every programme is carefully monitored, from the schools or community activities you will join to the volunteer house where you will stay, to ensure a welcoming and protected environment.
+Each programme is monitored carefully, from the schools where you'll be working to the volunteer house, so you can settle in to a welcoming and well-supported environment.

-is to provide a safe, supportive context so you can focus on what really matters: sharing your time, energy, and knowledge with the local community.
+is to give you a safe, well-supported environment, so you can focus on what really matters: spending time, sharing skills and learning alongside the local community.

 🧭 Orientation day